 - Number of college credit hours you can take varies based on your number of high school units for the academic year, with 30 credit hours of college credit hours being the maximum amount permitted by CCP.
 Your school counselor can provide guidance on this calculation.

 - Additional questions?
-Visit the Ohio Board of Regents website for more information. https://www.ohiohighered.org/ccp
+Visit the Ohio Department of Higher Education website for more information. https://www.ohiohighered.org/ccp

 Applicant Qualifications for CCP at Franklin University: